 Bengal coats may present in a wide spectrum of colours - including Brown, Snow, Silver, Blue, and the less common chocolate, charcoal and cinnamon.

 Bengals usually have a clear 'M' within the markings on their forehead.
 Their head is relatively small compared to their body, and their back legs are slightly longer than their front legs.

 The Bengal cat may be a unique breed, but is still taxonomically within the domestic feline species.
 This means their nutritional demands don't differ too much from other cats.
 A kitten diet is required until they are fully grown, which may be slightly older than 12 months of age due to the Bengal being a slightly larger sized breed.
-Because they are prone to being active, your vet may recommend a diet for active cats.

 Feeding regular wet food meals along with dry kibble is a simple way to increase your Bengal's water intake to ensure adequate hydration and help support urinary tract health.

 This Australian made formula contains nutrients to support the skin, including beneficial ocean fish, and psyllium husk to reduce hairball formation.

 Formulated with a high meat content and natural formula, this New Zealand-made cat food is high in protein and great for active, carnivorous Bengals.